jeremytuesley/leetcode/README.md

 ## Study Plan

-Every 20 or so questions, I plan to go back to the question, not look at my code, and re-attempt the question to ensure I'm absorbing how to do it.
+Every 20 or so questions, I plan to go back to the first question of that set, not look at my code, and re-attempt the question to ensure I'm absorbing how to do it.
 I also hope to improve on my code, as I feel I'll be learning new ways to solve these problems with better efficiency. <br /> <br />

 Thanks for reading this far.
 Enjoy :grin: